Service Record

 Left Company

-When I signed on with this family Company it comprised over 80 ships owned by the Cayzers in a cluster of subordinate companies.
+When I joined this family company, it comprised over 80 ships owned by the Cayzers, operating under a cluster of subordinate companies.

-I will always be grateful for the careful training they gave me across general and refrigerated cargo, tanker and passenger vessels, sailing on vessels of the Clan Line, Hector Whaling Company, Scottish Shire Line, and South African Marine Corp.
-The fact that the owners took the trouble to meet the newest recruits says a great deal about their dedication to growing their next generation of officers.
+I will always be grateful for the thorough training I received across general and refrigerated cargo, tanker, and passenger vessels.
+I had the privilege of sailing with the Clan Line, Hector Whaling Company, Scottish Shire Line, and South African Marine Corporation.
+The fact that the owners took the time to meet new recruits speaks volumes about their commitment to developing the next generation of officers.

-I enjoyed a seagoing career of 51 years, beginning in 1964 when the British Merchant Navy was the largest in the world and experiencing a centuries old way of seafaring life which has now vanished from the earth.
-After 11 years sailing deep sea while climbing the ladder from Cadet to Chief Officer, recently married and seeing the way the wind was blowing for the industry, I joined the Western Isles ferry services for a total of forty years service on 23 vessels, in command for 31 years on 17 ships across all the islands, I retired in 2015.
+My seagoing career spanned 51 years, beginning in 1964 — when the British Merchant Navy was the largest in the world.
+I was fortunate to experience a centuries-old way of seafaring life that has now vanished.
+After 11 years of deep-sea service, rising from Cadet to Chief Officer, I made the decision — newly married and sensing the changing tides of the industry — to join the Western Isles ferry services.
+There, I served for 40 years aboard 23 vessels, spending 31 of those years in command on 17 ships serving islands across the region.
+I retired in 2015.

-My service was recognised with the award of the Merchant Navy medal in 2014.
+My service was honoured with the award of the Merchant Navy Medal in 2014.

-He had gone through the war at sea and lost his younger brother, after whom I am named, and yes the strain of command in those difficult years following might have tested anyone's sense of humour, but I think "dour" is too harsh.
+If I may, I'd like to offer a word about my uncle, Ronnie Wright.
+Thank you for the remarks made at the end of his entry.
+I never thought of Ronnie as dour — quite the opposite.
+He had endured the war at sea and lost his younger brother, after whom I am named.
+The strain of command in those difficult years would have tested anyone’s spirit, but I feel the word “dour” is too strong.

-Yes, Ronnie was religious, but in an uplifting way.
-I believe that many masters prayed a lot, I know that I did my share too from time to time.
+Millport, on the Isle of Cumbrae, is hardly remote — his father had a boat and frequently crossed the short channel to the mainland.
+Ronnie was indeed a religious man, but in an uplifting way.
+I believe many masters prayed a great deal; I certainly did my share from time to time.

 Oban Times - 19 November 2015